 - Wide range of add-on options

-Why It Made the Cut: With cutting-edge technologies and consistent new product releases, Ring has positioned itself as one of the best home security companies.
+Why It Made the Cut: With cutting-edge technologies and consistent new product releases, Ring has positioned itself as one of the best and most affordable home security companies.

 The Ring Protect Pro service is $20 per month or $200 per year, and it’s the better option for anyone with a Ring alarm system.
 This option includes professional monitoring and Alexa Guard Plus in addition to features like 60-day video history and person alerts.
 All in, customers will pay less than they would pay with many other home security systems, but they can still save video recordings from their camera as well as get alerts to possible emergencies and deter intruders via the included Alexa Guard Plus service.

 How does Ring work?
-With Ring, customers can pick and choose which products they want and don’t want.
-Customers can opt for a cheap starter kit for as little as $$199.00, plus they can add on extra products like doorbells, cameras, floodlights, and smoke/carbon monoxide detectors (though the selection is relatively limited).
+With a Ring security camera system, customers can pick and choose which products they want and don’t want.
+Customers can opt for a cheap starter kit for as little as $199, plus they can add on extra products like doorbells, cameras, floodlights, and smoke/carbon monoxide detectors (though the selection is relatively limited).
 Ring also runs sales on its security kits from time to time, so customers may be able to find an even cheaper price around certain holidays.

-Customers can control their Ring devices through the Neighbors app, as well as communicate with visitors through video doorbells or cameras.
-Ring offers an additional app called Neighbors by Ring, which allows the user to connect with other Ring customers in their neighborhood to communicate safety alerts and other information about suspicious activity neighbors have reported in their neighborhood.
+Customers can control their Ring devices through the Ring – Always Home app, as well as communicate with visitors through video doorbells or cameras.
+Ring offers an additional app called Neighbors by Ring, which allows the user to connect with other Ring users in their neighborhood to communicate safety alerts and other information about suspicious activity neighbors have reported in their neighborhood.

 - Base cost: $199.99